palantir/conjure/docs/rfc/006-format-negotiation.md

 Servers that do not support the request format respond with HTTP status code `415 Unsupported Media Type`.
 Otherwise, if the server does support the request format, it uses the most-preferred (as per `Accept` request header) format to encode the response and advertise the chosen format in the response `Content-Type` header.
-Upon receiving a `415` response, clients may choose to repeat the request encoded with a more widely supported (i.e., typically older) format.
+Upon receiving a `415` response, clients may choose to repeat the request encoded with a different (i.e., typically older) format.

 **Binary data** Conjure supports endpoints accepting `binary` request parameters or returning `binary` responses.
 In accordance with the wire spec, a request carrying binary data in the request body must include a `Content-Type: